solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 float error_sum = (((0 + 4) + (2 + 6)) + ((1 + 5) + (3 + 7)) + 8) + 9;
 ```

-In terms of associativity, despite looking similar in the code, it's really
+In terms of associativity, despite looking similar in the source code, it's
-not very similar at all!
+really not very similar at all!

 Actually making scalar code and vector code behave the same with reassociation
 is very difficult.
 A purely scalar implementation cannot match this in-vector
-partial summation behavior, as it just doesn't have the data.
-Unpacking a
+partial summation behavior, as it just doesn't have the data at the same time
-vector so that horizontal operations are done in linear order to match the
+to do the reordering.
+Unpacking a vector so that horizontal operations are done
-scalar behavior throws away the performance benefits we wanted to gain by using
+in linear order to match the scalar behavior throws away the performance
-SIMD in the first place.
-Neither particularly useful ...
+benefits we wanted to gain by using SIMD in the first place.

 To solve this problem for `astcenc` we decided to change our reference no-SIMD
 implementation to use 4-wide vectors, and reordered the internal scalar
-implementation of the operations such as dot products and horizontal adds to
+implementation of the horizontal operations such as `dot()` and `hsum()` to
 match the halving reduction pattern that the hardware SIMD instruction sets
 all use.
 So that's the first problem solved, at the expense of no-SIMD code
 size!